nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Complete dosage instructions as text.

-In exceptional cases where for legacy data there is no dosage information recorded in the system then this **MUST** be populated with the text 'No information available'.
+In exceptional cases where for legacy data, over-the-counter treatments or hospital treatments there is no dosage recorded in the system then this **MUST** be populated with the text 'No information available' or 'Not recorded' as most appropriate to the circumstance.

 ### dosageInstruction.patientInstruction ###